Why do my headphones sound muffled? How to fix?

 Sometimes, even if it didn’t come into contact with water, you can have your Android phone stuck in headphone mode perpetually.
 It is one of the most common Android-related issues and it can be very annoying, especially when you have to take a phone call (since it bypasses the phone’s headset).

 Fortunately, before you do a hard reset, there are several alternatives to getting rid of the headphone mode icon.
 Here’s how to fix android phone stuck in headphone mode.

 Plugging your headphones into a wet headphone jack is never a good idea.
 It is one of the reasons why you might hear interference and the audio coming out crackling and popping.
 On top of that, it could damage your headphones.

 That said, you can use the headphone plug to fix an android phone stuck in headphone mode.
-However, to be on the safe side, I recommend using a plug from a pair of broken headphones or earbuds.
+However, to be on the safe side, I recommend using a plug from a pair of broken headphones or earbuds (so don’t throw your broken headphones since there are a number of things you can do with broken headphones).
 Plugging the headphone in and out a couple of times might actually signal the phone to come out of headphone mode.